neuroprismlab/BrainEffeX/README.md

 ---
 ## Preparing Inputs
-The inputs for this app are prepared in the [Calculate_EffeX Repository](https://github.com/neuroprismlab/calculate_effeX).
+The inputs for this app are prepared in the [calculate_effeX Repository](https://github.com/neuroprismlab/calculate_effeX).
 Group-level statistical maps are computed, then converted to effect size estimates.
 > These effect size maps can be found [here](https://osf.io/cwnjd/files/osfstorage), as the file exceeds GitHub's size limits.

 The script 'generate_figures.R' inputs this effect map data and exports the visualizations.
 These visualizations are stored in a folder called 'figures', and are inputted into **BrainEffeX**.